DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 ## Pymongo scripts

 Pymongo scripts are provided in the /queryTools directory.
 These are provided as a guide; we upload our JSON files into MongoDB for querying and analysis but any non-relational database could be used.
-A ***video tutorial*** is provided in the DTM-Tools publication supplementary material and illustrates the use of these scripts ```hyperlink pending```.

 [pymongo site]:https://api.mongodb.com/python/current/